 keyword and the type must

-be number
+be string

 .